 PP vs NPP attendance throughout the last academic year has continued to be impacted by the disruption COVID-19 has had on teaching & learning.
-PP persistent absence was approximately twice that of the NPP cohort in Summer term 1 leading up to exams.
+PP persistent absence has been reduced to just 4% difference to that of the NPP cohort in Summer term 1 leading up to exams.